asuprem/edna/setup/Part 1 - Environment Setup/readme.md

 sudo kubectl config view
 sudo kubectl expose deployment hello-node --type=LoadBalancer --port=8080
 ```

+<span style="color:maroon; font-weight:bold">If you get errors</span>

+- If you cannot create a cluster because you get an apiVersion error, try replacing `kind.sigs.k8s.io/v1alpha3` in the `cluster.yaml` file with `kind.x-k8s.io/v1alpha4`.
+- If you get other deployment errors, try installing `yamllint` from [here](https://github.com/adrienverge/yamllint#installation) and verifying any YAML files
+- With some students, I have found copy-pasting commands into the terminal introduces weird artifacts, so you might need to manually type them

 ## Install `metallb`
 Now we install metallb to allow external connections to the clusters when needed.